 The New Frontier of Contracts & Clauses in a Post-COVID World

 For years they have been there in our contracts: Force Majuere, Act of God, Cancellation, Arbitration, Penalties, Liquidated Damages.
 Important yes, but not something we expected to ever really need.
 Then came COVID-19, and the world changed overnight.
 And all of a sudden those dusty old clauses were more important than ever.
 In a new world landscaped by the novel coronavirus, what will we need to know for our future non-hotel event contracts?
 How can we protect our events and our organizations in such an uncertain time?
-Attorney Karen Kennard’s experience spans more than two decades and includes positions as General Counsel for the largest municipal league in the country and City Attorney for the City of Austin, Texas.
-She will share her insights on the many considerations, old and new, that we will need to keep in mind when working on these contracts in the future.
+Attorneys Mark Domel, TASB, and Tyler Wallach, Fort Worth, will share their insights on the many considerations, old and new, that we will need to keep in mind when working on these contracts in the future.

 Dealing with Data – From Drowning to Lifeboat

 Thad Lurie, VP of Business Intelligence, Maritz Global Events

 Conferences and tradeshows run on tight budgets and are always looking to get more from less.
 Business intelligence can be critical to optimizing resources, but many organizations are still drowning in data and gaining little benefit.
 This session will cover not only broad strategies of how business intelligence can improve business outcomes, but also specific stories, concrete examples, and tips for how show organizers and exhibitors can start to leverage data and business intelligence to work smarter, not harder.

 Sessions – 11:00 a.m.-Noon

 Michael Dominguez, President & CEO, Associated Luxury Hotels International